A recruiting drive by the Canadian government may bring people who have passed plumbing and electrical courses to settle in the country.

-- There is a demand for construction workers due to the infrastructure stimulus programs put in place by the Canadian government in 2009, as well as residential markets for new homes.
+- There is a demand for construction workers due to the infrastructure stimulus programs put in place by the Canadian government, as well as residential markets for new homes.

 - Nigel Smith of the Canada Visa Office said people who have taken the proper plumbing and electrical courses are considered to be in such high demand that they will be able to find work very soon after emigration.

 - He said: “These are the few professions that are exceptionally fortunate to the requirement of needing a job offer from a Canadian employer before emigrating, and this is due to the confidence of the government that people in these professions will be able to get work.

 - In the current Canadian immigration system, applicants with a concerted job offer typically take six to eight months to process their application for permanent residence.

 - However, the Canadian visa office can obtain temporary work permits for migrants with arranged employment that will allow them to enter Canada and start work within six to eight weeks.